 I like to photograph unposed spontaneous moments, whether that be on a street or at a gig.
 I love finding unexpected scenes in unpredictable situations, and enjoy the challenge of being able to react and capture those moments.

-My photos have featured in NME, BBC News, The Guardian, Team Rock, Gold Flake Paint, Nitelife Magazine, Jazzwise Magazine, Line Of Best Fit, Bristol Live Magazine, Digital Camera World, The Bristol Cable and Bristol 24/7, among others.
+My photos have featured in NME, BBC News, The Guardian, Team Rock, Nitelife Magazine, Digital Camera World, Bristol 24/7, Gold Flake Paint, Line Of Best Fit, The Bristol Cable, Bristol Live Magazine and Jazzwise Magazine, among others.

 I've used a variety of film and digital cameras, from a 1955 Rolleiflex medium format to a £1 charity shop 35mm camera, and from DSLR to mirrorless to mobile phone.